Simon Feilder: Career

-In 2014 Simon was the co-host of the Ellie Taylor Show on Fubar Radio.
+In 2014 Feilder was the co-host of the Ellie Taylor Show on Fubar Radio.
 He would later support Taylor on several of her solo stand-up tours.

 Re-united with Sy Thomas, in 2016-2017 the pair produced a series of comedy videos for kids' comic The Beano, under the banner of 'Simon & Simon's Guide To...'

 In 2018 he wrote and acted in the short film 'Renaissance', which was directed by Ben Mallaby and selected for Encounters Film Festival and the Harlem Hip-Hop Film Festival among others.